top of page

 Cashew processing methods in Vietnam are “high-standard”

 Vietnam has a rich heritage of traditional cashew processing methods that have been passed down through generations.
 Traditional cashew processing methods in Vietnam continue to be used, particularly in small-scale and artisanal operations.
 On the other hand, industrial processing methods utilize modern machinery and technology for higher efficiency and larger-scale operations.
+Moreover, both traditional and industrial methods are utilized, each with its own advantages and drawbacks.

 Traditional Cashew Processing Methods in Vietnam.